radiantlogic-v8/documentation-new/documentation/quick-start-guide/02-understanding-default-configuration-and-samples.md

 An LDAP data source named replicationjournal is included by default.
 This data source plays a role in inter-cluster replication and should not be deleted or have its status changed to “offline”.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – if you change the super user/directory administrator password after installing RadiantOne, you must manually edit both the vdsha and replicationjournal LDAP data sources to update the password here as well.
-Changes to the data sources are performed from the Main Control Panel > Settings Tab > Server Backend section > LDAP Data Sources.**
+>If you change the super user/directory administrator password after installing RadiantOne, you must manually edit both the vdsha and replicationjournal LDAP data sources to update the password here as well.
+Changes to the data sources are performed from the Main Control Panel > Settings Tab > Server Backend section > LDAP Data Sources.

 ### Database